Development

 Condition

-In Subset you can add a condition to a Foreign Key.
+In DATPROF Subset, you can add a condition to a Foreign Key, allowing for more granular control over data relationships during the Subset process.
 Beware that this is not valid DDL, so this foreign may/can never exist in the database.
 (See notes below on the "Don't Create" option)

 The condition is useful when the child table has relations with multiple parents where the Foreign Key columns are the same but an additional field in the child table distinguishes the values belonging to either of the parent tables.
 The condition is meant for queries on the Child table.